 - Check the weather report if it’s an outdoor venue

 - Finalise packing any gift bags or marketing materials

 - Update all parties with the final registration numbers

 On the day

-Allocate a member of your team to be managing your social media channels on the day as events are a great opportunity to capture live content for Instagram stories, Linkedin, and Facebook.Finally, monitor the event pack down to ensure that all of the equipment is properly packed and stored with all stakeholders taking home their own equipment.
+Finally, you’ll need to monitor the event pack down to ensure that all of the equipment is properly packed and stored with all stakeholders taking home their own equipment.

 Post-event wrap up

 It’s all over red rover, and there are just a few key things you’ll need to do before you can sit back, relax and ride out your event high!
 First up, send out a thank you email to all of your attendees and suppliers.
 Close up all of your registrations on your website and respond to any post-event emails that you’ve received from attendees.
 Now is also the time to take a look at those event objectives you set at step 1 (remember those?) to see if you’ve met your goals.

 To help evaluate your KPIs and get an idea of attendee satisfaction, create a post-event survey.
 You can provide this to attendees at the end of the event or email it the next day as a follow-up.
 It’s best to keep the survey short and sweet (no more than 10 questions) to ensure as many people as possible complete it.
 And that’s it!
 You now have an ultimate event checklist to help you plan successful and organized events.
 If you would like a shortened checklist to use and tick off for your next event, you can download it here: Download your copy of Digistorm’s event planning checklist!